sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 `require_request_uri_registration`
 > REQUIRED and MUST have Boolean value `true` if the OpenID Provider accepts Request Objects passed by reference using the `request_uri` parameter.
 OPTIONAL otherwise.
 This parameter indicates that `request_uri` values used by the Client to send Request Objects by reference must always be pre-registered.

+`signed_metadata`
+> RECOMMENDED.
+A JWT, signed using JWS, containing metadata values about the OpenID Provider as claims, as specified in [[RFC8414]], Section 2.1.

 The following example shows the JSON document found at a discovery endpoint for an OpenID Provider: